 Before attempting to calculate any probabilities, take the time to fully understand the problem.
 Identify the sample space, the event of interest, and any relevant conditions or assumptions.
 Draw diagrams, create tables, or use other visual aids to help you organize the information.

-For example, if you're trying to calculate the probability of drawing a specific card from a deck, make sure you know whether the card is replaced after each draw (independent events) or not (dependent events).
+To give you an idea, if you're trying to calculate the probability of drawing a specific card from a deck, make sure you know whether the card is replaced after each draw (independent events) or not (dependent events).
 Understanding these details can significantly impact your calculations.

 2. Break Down Complex Events